davidwoodsandersen/webpack-output-concat-plugin/README.md

 # webpack-output-transform-plugin

-> A plugin to transform to output files
+> A plugin to apply transformations to output files

 This plugin allows you to make arbitrary last-minute changes to webpack build files before they are output.